Senusret II: Co-regency

-Co-regencies are a major issue for Egyptologists' understanding of the history of the Middle Kingdom and the Twelfth Dynasty.
-The Egyptologist Claude Obsomer wholly rejects the possibility of co-regencies in the Twelfth Dynasty.
+Co-regencies are a major issue for Egyptologists' understanding of the history of the Middle Kingdom and the 12th Dynasty.
+The Egyptologist Claude Obsomer wholly rejects the possibility of co-regencies in the 12th Dynasty.
 The Egyptologist Karl Jansen-Winkeln having investigated Obsomer's work concluded in favour of co-regencies.
-Jansen-Winkeln cites a rock stele found at Konosso as irrefutable evidence in favour of a co-regency between Senusret II and Amenemhat II, and by extension proof of co-regencies in the Twelfth Dynasty.
-The Egyptologist William J. Murnane states that "the co-regencies of the period are all known ... from double-dated (Note: A document with regnal dates for two kings.
+Jansen-Winkeln cites a rock stele found at Konosso as irrefutable evidence in favour of a co-regency between Senusret II and Amenemhat II, and by extension proof of co-regencies in the 12th Dynasty.
+The Egyptologist William Murnane states that "the co-regencies of the period are all known ... from double-dated (Note: A document with regnal dates for two kings.
 One such double-date is found on the stela from Konosso cited by Jansen-Winkeln, which identifies Senusret II's third regnal year first, and Amenemhat II's thirty-fifth regnal year after it.) documents".
 The Egyptologist Thomas Schneider concludes that recently discovered documents and archaeological evidence are effectively proof of co-regencies in this period.

-Some sources ascribe a co-regency period to Senusret II's rule, with his father Amenemhat II as his co-regent.
+Some sources ascribe a co-regency period to Senusret II's rule, with Amenemhat II as his co-regent.
 The Egyptologist Peter Clayton ascribes at least three years of co-regency to Senusret II's reign.
 The Egyptologist Nicolas Grimal assigns nearly five years of co-regency prior to sole accession to the throne.
+However, a double dated stela at Konosso--the stela of Hapu--equates Year 3 of Senusret II to be identical to Year 35 of Amenemhet II.